 - Receive the popular member magazine, Fisheries, every month including:

-- Two peer-reviewed feature articles and essays
+- Peer-reviewed feature articles and essays

 - Columns by the AFS president, executive director, policy director, and more